Hey Kids (Start Here)

 “Shut up,” Hermann snaps.

-Newton reaches over and makes a half-hearted attempt to fix Hermann’s hair.
+Newton reaches over and makes a halfhearted attempt to fix Hermann’s hair.

-No,” Newton says.
+“No,” Newton says.
 “For the eighth time.
-Do you think my answer is going to change if you keep asking me?”
+Do you think my answer will change if you keep asking?”

 “Are you certain?”

-“Good,” Hermann says, staring at an unadorned wall.
+“Good.”
+Hermann stares at an unadorned wall.

 “Let’s fast-forward to six months from now,” Newton whispers.
 “What do you say?”

 “What time is it?”
-Newton asks, in the unmistakable cadence used by The Spin Doctors in their musical piece of the same name.
+Newton asks in the unmistakable cadence used by The Spin Doctors in their musical piece of the same name.

-Hermann is extremely tempted to respond with, ‘four thirty’ in lyrical capitulation.
+Hermann is extremely tempted to respond with, “Four thirty” in lyrical capitulation.

 He pulls out his phone to confirm the time.
+“It’s ten o’clock in the morning.”

 “How long do you think I slept?”
 Newton asks.

 Hermann spends a moment trying to estimate, subtracting the periods of semi-lucid wakefulness and the two episodes of epistaxis from the total to come up with an approximate number.
-“Six hours,” he decides, “with the caveat that it was extremely poor quality sleep.”
+“Six hours,” he decides, “with the caveat that it was poor quality sleep.”

 “I said do not turn around, Hermann.
 Not.”

-“I’ve seen worse,” he replies, unperturbed.
+“I’ve seen worse,” Hermann replies, unperturbed.

 “Catastrophic?”
 Hermann echoes.
 “No.”